stuartcodd5/project-portfolio/README.md

 ![Stuart Profile Pic](https://github.com/user-attachments/assets/9b938c2d-29e9-4e23-b2b1-aeb84bb139d0)
 # Hi!
 I'm Stuart!
 Welcome to my professional portfolio!

+### About Me: I'm an experienced Business Analyst with over 4 years of expertise in business analytics, data interpretation, and strategic planning.
+Skilled at leveraging data-driven insights to analyze complex data sets, create actionable reports, and collaborate with cross-functional teams to inform decision-making and improve business processes.
+I also recently completed the TripleTen Business Intelligence Analytics bootcamp to complement my background with data analysis and visualization tools.

+### I would love to get in touch!
+Email me at stucodd@gmail.com and connect with me on [LinkedIn](https://www.linkedin.com/in/stuart-codd)

 ## Here are projects I worked on while in the Business Intelligence Bootcamp
 | # | Project Name | Project Description |
 | :-----------: | ----------- |----------- |